Workflow Guide

 - Open the URL in OverlayQA — From the dashboard, enter any public URL.
 It opens inside OverlayQA with no extension to install.

-- Choose live-proxy or snapshot — Review the live page in session with live-proxy mode.
-Webflow, Framer, and Figma Sites pages switch to a frozen snapshot automatically.
+- Choose live-proxy or snapshot — Review the live page in session with live-proxy mode, including Webflow and Framer builds. figma.site and notion.site pages switch to a frozen snapshot automatically.

 - Pin the issues — Click an element or drag a region to drop a pin.
 Each pin captures a screenshot, the element selector, and the page context.